joomlashack/joomlashack.github.io/coding-standards/joomla/compatibility.md

 1. TOC
    {:toc}

-These are the ways we've found to provide extensions that are compatible with both Joomla 3.9+ and Joomla 4.

 ## Administration Templates
 We have implemented view classes in our Joomlashack Framework that can choose templates based on the Joomla version.
 For example, in list views, `default.j3.php` will be loaded in Joomla 3